techbullz/Test1/README.md

 Make some changes to a file(s) then push to GitHub
 ```
 Update a repo using a terminal/command line.
 This may be performed multiple times\
+I use Linux.
+Your Screen will have a different appearance.\
 `git pull`\
 ![Git pull](/images/Git_pull.png)